The best hotels in Mirissa

 Also watch out for anything advertising a 'lagoon view' that's actually just a rice paddy.
 Mirissa Water's Edge on Mirissa Lagoon is a legit lagoon property at $120-190/night.
 Anything cheaper claiming the same view deserves a second look on the map before you book.

-Mirissa's best neighborhoods
+Mirissa's best hotel regions

 Mirissa splits neatly into beach, hilltop, lagoon, and town.
 Start your search on Mirissa Beach or Mirissa Hills. that's where the best value and most character live.